Blotch3D/Blotch3D/README.md

 All the provided projects are configured to build for the Microsoft Windows x64 platform.
 See below for other platforms.

+To create a new project, you must first install MonoGame as described in the [Quick start](#quick-start) section, if you haven't already.
+You must also install the Visual Studio add-ons, etc. for the desired platform if different from Microsoft Windows.
+For example, for Android you'd need the Xamarin for Android add-on.
+When creating a project for Microsoft Windows, you can either copy an existing Blotch3D example project and rename it, or you can use the project wizard to create a MonoGame project and then add a reference to Blotch3D or the Blotch3D source.

 If you are copying the Blotch3D assembly, like Blotch3D.dll on Microsoft Windows, to a project or packages folder so you don't have to include the source code of the library in your solution, be sure to also copy